 We became so accustomed to not having an upholstered cushion for this nook that I honestly stopped thinking about shopping or designing for it.
 Then we saw this long cushion with back pillows at RH and decided to take a chance on it.
 Score!

 I have had the petite antiqued silver chandelier for many years, and this one is similar:

 We used the same white throughout our home (with only a few exceptions) for walls, trim, and ceilings.
 Before painting, I first “plastered” the ceiling in here by hand…meaning I trolled on a thin layer of drywall mud.
 (It was sort of excruciating but well worth it!).

 Cooktop vs. Traditional Range

 There are days when I miss the look of a traditional range, but it is wonderful having storage underneath the Bosch cooktop for pots and essentials.
-In case you can’t tell, that’s the dishwasher behind a panel between the sink and the cooktop.
+Additionally, if you’re going for a modern French look or a modern Euro country look, a cooktop can add the ‘modern.’
+(Also, in case you can’t tell, that’s the dishwasher behind a panel between the sink and the cooktop.)

 Treat yourself to this renovation project with plenty of fresh white and bright design details to steal!

 Find part 2 of my kitchen’s tour RIGHT HERE.